Affiliated Training Hospitals

 Children’s Health physicians are faculty members of the Orthopaedic Surgery Department at UT Southwestern.
 There, they have access to and participate in research that is instrumental in developing treatments, therapies and a greater understanding of pediatric diseases.
 As a result, patients who visit Children’s Health always receive the most current and effective orthopaedic treatments available.

 Dallas Veterans Affairs Medical Center, the referral center for VA North Texas Health Care System, has cared for America's military veterans for over half a century.
 The 84-acre campus employs approximately 3,600 staff, and more than 1,100 volunteers serve in many capacities throughout the campus, which includes:

 - 56-bed psychiatric residential rehabilitation treatment program

 The VA Medical Center is a teaching hospital, providing a full range of patient care services with state-of-the-art technology, as well as education and research.
-Comprehensive health care is provided through primary care, secondary care, and tertiary care in medicine, surgery, mental health, and rehabilitation medicine.
 Innovative clinical services include cardiac surgery, geriatric care, magnetic resonance imaging, women veteran services, interventional chronic pain procedures, and care for post-traumatic stress disorder, as well as traumatic brain and spinal cord injuries.
-The facility has four ICUs, 13 operating rooms, two linear accelerators, two MRIs and a state of the art cardiac catheterization lab.
+The facility has four ICUs, 13 operating rooms, two linear accelerators, two MRIs, and a cardiac catheterization lab.